 Smith gathered considerable information for his map from the Indians he met on his voyages.
-He appears to have had an unusual ability to build relationships with them despite the completely different cultural mindsets of Europeans and American Indians.
-Smith learned some of the local Algonquian language during 1607 and could converse with many of the people he met.
+Smith learned some of the local Algonquian language while negotiating diplomacy between the Jamestown settlement and local tribes in 1607.
+This allowed him to converse and trade with many of the people he met.

-The map contains illustrations of Powhatan's council and of a powerful Susquehannock Indian.
+The map contains illustrations of Powhatan's council and of a man from the Susquehannock tribes.
 It also records more than 200 Indian towns, spelling out their place names phonetically.
 Many of these names remain in use today.

 John Smith was careful to distinguish between places he had seen and those he learned about from the Native Americans.
 On his map, he used cross symbols to indicate the boundaries of the areas he had seen for himself.
-He have this explanation of the crosses shown on the 1612 map: "...in which map observe this: that as far as you see the little crosses on rivers, mountains, or other places, have been discovered; the rest was had by information of the savages, and are set down according to their instructions.
+He gave this explanation of the crosses shown on the 1612 map: "...observe this: that as far as you see the little crosses on rivers, mountains, or other places, have been discovered; the rest was had by information of the savages, and are set down according to their instructions.

 Smith's 1612 map shows 27 crosses.
 Can you find all 27?

 John Smith made the first complete map of the Bay.
 But before Smith, another John tried his hand at mapping the region.
 Twenty years earlier, John White traveled to the Roanoke colony and produced maps and illustrations of what he saw.
 Another more basic map of the Chesapeake, likely drawn by Smith, fell into the hands of the Spanish.
 It is known as the Zuñiga map.